• Recipes

 Cooking fresh pasta is not like cooking normal dry pasta.
 Nowhere even close.
 A few things need to be understood.
 First, the pasta cooks quickly.

-To cook the pasta make sure the water is boiling from the moment you add the pasta.
-Be sure to salt the cooking water to the level just like the sea.
-Around 6% salinity.
-This helps flavor the pasta, please do not skip this step.
+To cook the pasta, make sure the water is boiling from the moment you add it.
+Be sure to salt the cooking water to a level just like the sea, around 6% salinity.
+This helps flavor the pasta; please do not skip this step.

 Linguine pasta